freesinger/network-arch/Courses/TCP_Incast/Incast.md

   - Modify the OS to use high resolution timers: facilitate RTO timers with the **granularity(粒度)** of hundreds of  microseconds

-  - Turn off delayef ACKs wherever possible:  disabling de- layed ACKs is expected to improve performance for RTO timer values of 40ms or less
+  - Turn off delayef ACKs wherever possible:  disabling delayed ACKs is expected to improve performance for RTO timer values of 40ms or less

 - The increased number of smoothed RTT spikes represent more frequent, unnecessary congestion timeout events, another piece of evidence that indicates that **the congestion window is being over-driven when delay ACKs are turned off**.